simitter/CollectMe/ReadMe.txt

 Collect Me keeps track of your companions (minipets) and mounts in the game and can show you your missing pets and mounts with additional information where to get them.
 It also can summon companions randomly with a priority list.
+Additionally Collect Me keeps track of your titles, which ones you're missing and how to get them.
 Basic Features

-    * Ignore List
+    * Ignore List for titles, mounts and companions
-    * Filters
+    * Filters for titles, mounts and companions
-    * Source-information of pets and mounts
+    * Source-information of pets, mounts and titles
-    * 3d model preview (sometimes ;) )
+    * 3d model preview of companions and mounts (sometimes ;) )
     * Priority-based random pet-summoning
-    * auto-summoning on moving
+    * auto-summoning companions on moving

 Known Bugs